Taylor Swift Label Drama: 7 Artists Who Have Fought For Their Catalog

-Taylor Swift's Record Label Drama: 7 Other Artists Who Have Fought For Their Music Catalog
+Taylor Swift's Music Catalog Drama: 7 Other Artists Who Have Fought With Their Record Label

 Taylor Swift's anger over Scooter Braun purchasing her former record label, Scott Borchetta's Big Machine Records, and acquiring the rights to the majority of her master recordings is a feeling many musical artists can relate to.